-The common-gate amplifier is the single-MOSFET configuration with the input at the source, the output at the drain, and the gate held at AC ground.
-It is non-inverting, has a low input resistance, and is the natural current buffer of the MOSFET family.
+The common-gate amplifier drives the input at the source, takes the output at the drain, and holds the gate at AC ground.
+Non-inverting, low input resistance, and the natural current buffer of the MOSFET family.

 Why the gain is positive